 The malware scanner checks all folders and files on your website for malicious code.
-Even correct and non-malicious code can sometime look malicious under different circumstances.
+Even correct and non-malicious code can sometimes look malicious under different circumstances.
 This is called a false positive.

 Sometimes it is quite obvious and even specific viruses or attacks can be identified by name.
 Other times it could be legit programming made with no malicious intent, or it is malicious code trying to hide.